frootlab/frootlab.github.io/_posts/2019-04-30-a-review-on-deep-learning.md

 Usually I try not to get mawkish, but the prospects about the AI Revolution somehow can be overwhelming.
-And no matter, how important the above aspects will turn out, after all they will still only represent a tiny chapter within the long succession of incredible advances, that awaits us.
+And no matter, how important the above aspects will turn out, after all they will still only represent a tiny chapter within the long succession of incredible advances, that await us.

 ### Footnotes